I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemdriveruni-drvwritespoolbuf.md

 <p> </p>

 ## -remarks
 <p>OEMs use the Unidrv helper function <code>IPrintOemDriverUni::DrvWriteSpoolBuf</code> to send output to the printer.
 If a print job is terminated by the user, <code>IPrintOemDriverUni::DrvWriteSpoolBuf</code> returns E_FAIL and can no longer be used to send any data to the printer.
 When this occurs, certain printers must have a clean-up code fragment sent to them, resetting their states before they can start new print jobs.
-For these printers, <a href="https://msdn.microsoft.com/library/windows/hardware/ff553135">IPrintOemDriverUni::DrvWriteAbortBuf</a> can be used to send this code fragment to the printer. </p>

-<p>Rendering plug-ins are described in <a href="NULL">Customizing Microsoft's Printer Drivers</a>.</p>

-<p>OEMs use the Unidrv helper function <code>IPrintOemDriverUni::DrvWriteSpoolBuf</code> to send output to the printer.
-If a print job is terminated by the user, <code>IPrintOemDriverUni::DrvWriteSpoolBuf</code> returns E_FAIL and can no longer be used to send any data to the printer.
-When this occurs, certain printers must have a clean-up code fragment sent to them, resetting their states before they can start new print jobs.
-For these printers, <a href="https://msdn.microsoft.com/library/windows/hardware/ff553135">IPrintOemDriverUni::DrvWriteAbortBuf</a> can be used to send this code fragment to the printer. </p>
+For these printers, <a href="print.iprintoemdriveruni_drvwriteabortbuf">IPrintOemDriverUni::DrvWriteAbortBuf</a> can be used to send this code fragment to the printer. </p>

 <p>Rendering plug-ins are described in <a href="NULL">Customizing Microsoft's Printer Drivers</a>.</p>